 - Cut the cheesecake into slices with a sharp knife, wiping the knife and dipping it into warm water between each cut to get nice, neat slices.

 - Serve the cheesecake with any desired toppings.
-Cover and store leftover cheesecake in the refrigerator for up to 5 days.

-- This cheesecake can be made the day before you want to serve since it has to chill for quite some time.
+- Make-ahead instructions: This cheesecake can be made the day before you want to serve since it has to chill for quite some time.
 Another way to make this cheesecake ahead of time is to freeze it.
 Cheesecake can be frozen up to 2 or 3 months.
 Here's a helpful tutorial for freezing cheesecakes.
 When ready to eat, thaw overnight in the refrigerator before serving.